 - Lamps or fixtures with light bulbs higher than the recommended wattage.
 Most lamps recommend 60 watts.
 Be careful where you use higher wattage light bulbs.

-- Electrical cords underneath rugs, carpet or furniture.
+- Electrical cords underneath rugs, carpets or furniture.
 Move them to reduce the risk of fire from overheating due to worn insulation.

 - Cords with frayed wires or cracked insulation.
 Replace them with new ones having a certification label from an independent testing laboratory.